AccelerationNet/cl-inflector/README.md

 Thanks
 -------------
+  - This was originally a support package for the [Vana web framework][1]
   - [Xach][2] - For [quicklisp][3], really made getting back into CL much easier.
   - Siebel - For [PCL][4], which has been a great reference.